strimzi/proposals/011-strimzi-ui.md

 This approach does have a few assumptions.
 These being:

 - A `strimzi-api` being deployed as a part of the Kafka cluster (ie one per namespace/cluster).
 This deployment is then referenced in the UI's CR (as above).
 - A handshake/metadata exchange will be required for the UI to discover and integrate with each backend.
-I expect this exchange to be the retrieval of a GraphQL schema, so they can be combined/unified by the UI server, as well as any other metadata appropriate to that backend (eg Kakfa version of the cluster a `strimzi-api` is configured to use).
+I expect this exchange to be the retrieval of a GraphQL schema, so they can be combined/unified by the UI server, as well as any other metadata appropriate to that backend (eg Kafka version of the cluster a `strimzi-api` is configured to use).
-- The backend's registered with the UI will need to be version aware and backwards compatible - ie version 2 of an api also needs to support the version 1 api.
+- The backends registered with the UI will need to be version aware and backwards compatible - ie version 2 of an api also needs to support the version 1 api.
 - Both the UI, and any backend requiring authentication and authorization (eg `strimzi-api`) will need to align on how authentication and authorization will work.
 My suggestion would be to have a separation between resources (eg topics) and actions upon them, and the backing implementation which represent/persist them.
 As shown above, this could be provided via KafkaUsers, or other mechanisms, such as OAuth.

 I would also suggest a name from the CRD of `kafka-web-ui`.